With its slippery surfaces and sharp corners, the bathroom is often considered the most dangerous room in the house.

 Rather than avoiding the bathroom, which would be nearly impossible, 101 Mobility seeks to improve bathroom safety for people of all ages and abilities.
 Seniors, especially, are at a higher risk of slips and injuries in the bathroom, therefore ensuring bathroom safety can be integral to maintaining dignity and independence while safely aging in place.

-Bath safety products and modifications from 101 Mobility provide stability and assistance when needed.
+Bathroom safety aids, which include a wide array of products and modifications from 101 Mobility, provide stability and assistance when needed.
 With the right bath safety solutions, the most dangerous room in the house can become one of the safest and most enjoyable.

 Balance is integral to maintaining bathroom safety, as it reduces the likelihood of slipping, tripping, or falling.
 Grab bars installed throughout strategic areas in the bathroom offer balance assistance in trouble areas.
 101 Mobility’s experts will help you identify the best areas for grab bar placement, and can ensure that your grab bars are properly installed to support the necessary weight load.